grafana/grafana-llm-app/src/README.md

 Future functionality will include:

+- support for multiple LLM providers, including the ability to choose your own at runtime
 - rate limiting of requests to LLMs, for cost control
 - token and cost estimation
 - RBAC to only allow certain users to use LLM functionality